reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 | - | - |
 | The method is run on periodic intervals even if the last invocation may still be running |  specifically controls the next execution time when the last execution finishes|

-Let us look at their behavviour by running the example.
+Let us look at their behavior by running the example.

 ## Running the Job with Fixed Delay
-We use the `fixedDelay` attribute to configure a job to run after a fixed delay which means the interval between the end of previous job and beginning of the new job is fixed.
+We use the `fixedDelay` attribute to configure a job to run after a fixed delay which means the interval between the end of the previous job and the beginning of the new job is fixed.
 The new job always waits for the previous job to finish.
 It should be used in situations where method invocations need to happen in a sequence.

 In this example, we are computing the price of a product by executing the method in a Spring bean with a fixed delay :